platformsh/platformsh-docs/docs/src/domains/steps/tls.md

 Platform.sh automatically provides all production environments with standard TLS certificates issued by [Let's Encrypt](https://letsencrypt.org/).
 No further action is required to use TLS-encrypted connections beyond [specifying HTTPS routes](../../define-routes/https.md).

-Alternatively, you may provide your own third-party TLS certificate from the TLS issuer of your choice.
+Alternatively, you can provide your own third-party TLS certificate from the TLS issuer of your choice.
 Consult your TLS issuer for instructions on how to generate an TLS certificate.

 A custom certificate isn't necessary for development environments.